Now accepting Telehealth appointments. Schedule a virtual visit.

 • Custom orthotics

-• Put moleskin or felt patches on the pressure areas to reduce rubbing
+• Placing moleskin or felt patches on the pressure areas to reduce rubbing

 • Over the counter painkillers and anti-inflammatories can be taken to reduce swelling as well as ice at the end of the day